camroach87/gefcom2017/README.md

-# gefcom-2017-d
+# GEFCom 2017

-GEFCom2017-D modelling and forecasts.
-D stands for defined-data track.
+GEFCom 2017 modelling and forecasts.

-This isn't the most polished package I've written - there's a lot of stuff that's pretty rough (e.g. using depends instead of imports in DESCRIPTION).
-Might have a few useful functions for others though.
+# TODO

+Provide a walk-through on how to use the package.